MicrosoftDocs/intellicode/docs/custom-models.md

    > [!TIP]
    > There's one folder per training session in the *%TEMP%\Visual Studio IntelliCode* directory, each with a randomized name.

 The folder contains the entire set of files that are sent to Microsoft when extraction is complete.
-The *UsageOutput* subfolder contains a JSON file that has the information which IntelliCode extracted from your code to train the model.
+The *UsageOutput* subfolder contains a JSON file that has the information, which IntelliCode extracted from your code to train the model.
 The *UsageOutput_ErrorStats* file contains any errors found when trying to build the extracted file and can help if Microsoft needs to debug issues.

 ![IntelliCode model-training directory ](media/model-training-directory.png)